slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- Elon Musk [1971]*

 > *"AI won’t replace programmers, but rather make it easier for programmers to replace everyone else." (...)
 "Automation means not having to do anything twice.
 Automation with the Internet means not having to do anything that anyone else has already done.
-All that remains are creativity and judgement."
+All that remains are creativity and judgment."
 -- Naval Ravikant [1974]*

 > *"Humans raise the ceiling, AI raises the floor"